UPDATED SEPTEMBER 2025

 7-years old | College Springs, Iowa

-Malaki Mildward, 7-years old, was viciously killed by two 8 or 9-month old pit bull-mixes while playing in his yard.
-There were two adult pit bulls, a male and female, also living at the home, but were inside during the attack.
-The adult female, Road, had delivered a litter during the previous summer; the two fatally attacking dogs were from that litter.
-Malaki's stepfather, Jeremiah Hicks, was in the home when the attack occurred.
+Malaki Mildward, 7-years old, was killed by two adolescent pit bull-mixes while playing outside.
+Page County sheriff's deputies were called to the 700 block of Glen Avenue around 4:53 pm after a child was attacked by a dog.
+The boy was transported to Clarinda Regional Health Center, where he died.
+There were two adult pit bulls, a male and female, living at the home, but were inside at the time.
+The female, "Road," delivered a litter late last spring; the two attacking dogs were from that litter.
+Malaki's stepfather, Jeremiah Hicks, was also inside the home during the attack.
 The boy's mother and two other children were away.
 When several family members, including a 10-year old boy, returned to the home, they saw Malaki's body in the yard.
-The dogs had horribly attacked the boy and stripped away most of his clothes.
+The dogs had attacked the boy and stripped away most of his clothes.
 Road had bitten the 10-year old boy four months earlier.
-His mother reported the biting incident to the sheriff's office and the Iowa Department of Human Services, but DHS classified the bite report as unfounded and no follow through occurred.
-Road and her two fatally attacking offspring were euthanized; Hicks kept the male pit bull. [source citations]
+His mother reported the biting incident to the sheriff's office and the Iowa Department of Human Services, but DHS classified the bite report as unfounded and no follow through occurred. [source citations]

 Date of death: January 22, 2015 Chained: No